noelboss/countrymanager/README.md

 		/* ... */
 	),

-If you use coolUri use this configuration instead of the standard one:
+If you use cooluri use this configuration instead of the standard one:

 	<uriparts>
 		<part>